OUR IMPACT

 VOLUNTEERS

-- 4 Volunteers with lived experience of the Asylum system have been supported to set up and deliver a weekly drop in advice session, supporting 94 households with Leave to Remain to resettle in the UK.
+• Volunteers with lived experience of the Asylum system have been supported to set up and deliver a weekly drop in peer advice session, with 917 attendances in 2025.

 ‘Having the chance to volunteer at The Bond Board was fantastic.
 I worked alongside some of the most friendly and supportive staff who encouraged me to take on new roles and responsibilities.
 It gave me confidence in my own abilities and enabled me to pursue a job in the admin environment’.